Biotechnology research at N.C. A&T

 Biotechnology research at North Carolina A&T applies our historic strengths as a land-grant institution -- agriculture, engineering and technology -- with an interdisciplinary focus on today's great challenges in animal and plant science, food processing, environmental science, and human health.

 A&T faculty members, teaming with the Office of Technology Transfer and outside business partners, are delivering high-impact technology to the marketplace, including hypoallergenic peanuts, new magnesium alloys for bioresorbable medical implants, and a sustainable binder, derived from hog manure, for asphalt.

 Among our major initiatives are:

-- NSF Engineering Research Center for Revolutionizing Metallic Biomaterials: Biomedical engineering and nanobio research to advance cardiovascular, orthopedic and craniofacial medicine through the development of biocompatible and biodegradable implants for reconstruction and regeneration.
+- NSF Engineering Research Center for Revolutionizing Metallic Biomaterials: Biomedical engineering and nanobio research to advance cardiovascular, orthopedic and craniofacial medicine through the development of bioresorbable implants for reconstruction and regeneration.

 - Center for Excellence in Post-Harvest Technologies (North Carolina Research Campus, Kannapolis): Adding value to agricultural commodities by finding new ways to make food safer, extend shelf life, and preserve health promoting nutrients.